Sync folder(s) with Syncthing

 Last Tab, Advanced

-A few powerful settings that could make here.
+There are a few powerful settings that could be made here.
 In Folder Type, specify sync directions, whether both ways, or only send or only receive